TheMarlboroMan/tile_editor/README.md

 ## TODO

-- edit layer properties (set, id, alpha), send a ptr to the layer and be done.
 - check layer id integrity on save
 - use object centeron session attr.
 - click to add object